How To Stop Obsessing Over A Lost Friendship And Process Grief

 How to start new friendships after a lost friendship

 One way to stop obsessing over a lost friendship may be to form new ones.
 For adults, there can be a variety of ways to make friends after the end of a friendship.
 For example, exploring new hobbies could provide a space to meet people with similar interests.
 This could involve joining a running club, finding intramural sports teams, or looking for groups online that are taking in new members.
-Volunteer work may also offer a way to make new friends while also providing the opportunity to give back to one's community.
+Volunteer work may also offer a way to develop friendships while also providing the opportunity to give back to one's community.

 Getty